 AND WHEREAS, it is noticed that the school has utilized INR 77,68,097 in contravention of the provisions of DSEAR, 1973 and other orders issued by the departments from time to time.
 Therefore, the school is directed to recover the aforesaid amount from the society.
-The receipts along with copy of bank statements showing receipt of the above-mentioned amount should be submitted with DoE, in compliance of the same, within 30 days from the date of issue of this order.
-Non-compliance with this direction shall be viewed seriously as per the provision of DSEAR, 1973 without providing any further opportunity of being heard.,
+The receipts along with copy of bank statements showing receipt of the above-mentioned amount should be submitted with DoE, in compliance of the same within 30 days from the date of issue of the order.
+Non-compliance with this direction shall be viewed seriously as per the provision of the DSEA, 1973 and the DSER, 1973 without providing any further opportunity of being heard.